Presidential Elections

 Increasingly, Russia has tried to seed dissension by sponsoring local influencers who have more credibility with local populations.

 Increasingly, Russia has tried to seed dissension by sponsoring local influencers who have more credibility with local populations.
-At times, this is through a political party who can benefit from antigovernment sentiments, an angle that some members of Laurent Gbagbo’s PPA-CI party appear to be employing.
+At times, these efforts are channeled through a political party who can benefit from antigovernment sentiments, an angle that some members of Laurent Gbagbo’s PPA-CI party appear to be employing.
 Of the constellation of Russian-front or Russian-sponsored organizations in Côte d’Ivoire are Solidarité Panafricaniste Côte d’Ivoire, Alternative Citoyenne Ivoirienne, Jeunesse Panafricaine Côte d’Ivoire, Mouvement Citoyen Panafricain Sursaut Africain, and Total Support for Vladimir Putin in Africa.

 Having observed the impact of Russia’s information manipulation campaigns elsewhere in West Africa, the Ivorian government and civil society groups have been organizing to counter these intentionally destabilizing narratives through public awareness raising and improving their capacity to expose these Russian-sponsored tactics.